ishioni/homelab-ops/README.md

 ### Installation

-My cluster is [talos](https://talos.dev/) provisioned overtop ubuntu proxmox VMs.
+My cluster is [talos](https://talos.dev/) running on proxmox VMs.
 This is a semi hyper-converged cluster, workloads are sharing the same available resources on my nodes while I have a separate server for data storage.

 🔸 _[Click here](./ansible/) to see my Ansible playbooks and roles._